A hybrid framework for estimating nonlinear functions of quantum states: Application for measuring moment

 where we use the fact that $\{\widehat{\rho^{2}}_{(i)}\}$ and $\{\widehat{\rho}_{(i')}\}$ are shadow sets for $\rho^2$ and $\rho$ respectively, and the snapshots in these two sets are independent. \end{proof} Similarly, one can construct an unbiased estimator for $P_4$ as follows.

 where $\{\widehat{\rho^2}_{(i)}\}$ is the shadow set for $\rho^2$, and we take $i\neq j$ for independence.
 It is clear that one can in principle construct the estimator of general $P_m$ in the same way, by patching the shadow snapshots $\widehat{\rho^{t}}$ with $t<m$.
-One thing should be kept in mind is that we should have distinct snapshots for any one term in the summation for independence, as for $\widehat{P_4}$ in Eq.~\eqref{4mEst}.
+One thing should be kept in mind is that one should take distinct snapshots for terms $\widehat{\rho^{t}}$ with the same $t$ in the summation for independence, as for $\widehat{P_4}$ in Eq.~\eqref{4mEst}.

 At the end of this subsection, we give some additional remark on $\widehat{P_3}$.
 Different from $\widehat{P_4}$, there are two shadow sets $\{\widehat{\rho^{2}}_{(i)}\}$ and $\{\widehat{\rho}_{(i')}\}$ involved, which means one should make shadow estimation for $\rho^2$ and $\rho$ respectively.
-Actually, the measurement data collected in Algorithm \ref{algo:tShadow} for any $t$ can also be used to construct shadow for $\rho$, by ignoring the information of the control qubit.
+Actually, the measurement data collected in Algorithm 1 for any $t$ can also be used to construct shadow for $\rho$, by ignoring the information of the control qubit.
 For the single-shot case, one has $\widehat{\rho}= \mc{M}^{-1}\left(U^{\dag}\ket{\widehat{\mb{b}}}\bra{\widehat{\mb{b}}}U\right)$.
-This can be proved following the proof of Theorem \ref{Th:swapshadow} in Sec.~\ref{ap:Th1}.
-Note that since now there is no sign information from the measurement result $b_c$ of the control qubit, the summation of the index of the measurement result $b_c$ of the control qubit in Eq.~\eqref{eq:ap:bc} should be substituted with Eq.~\eqref{ap:eq:minus}.
-Consequently, one can construct another estimator of $P_3$ only using the measurement result in Algorithm \ref{algo:tShadow} ($K=1$) for $t=2$ as follows.
+This can be proved following the proof of Theorem 1 in Sec.~\ref{ap:Th1}.
+Note that since now there is no sign information from the measurement result $b_c$ of the control qubit, the summation of the index $b_c$ in Eq.~\eqref{eq:ap:bc} should be substituted with Eq.~\eqref{ap:eq:minus}.
+Consequently, one can construct another estimator of $P_3$ only using the measurement result in Algorithm 1 ($K=1$) for $t=2$ as follows.

-The advantage of this estimator compared to that in Eq.~\eqref{3mEst} is that one needs not to make additional shadow estimation for $\rho$.
+The advantage of this estimator compared to that in Eq.~(11) is that one needs not to make additional shadow estimation for $\rho$.